DURATION

 CreativeConnect Mobile App Design

-How might we develop a way for creatives to easily connect and discover one another?
+How might we develop a way for creatives to connect and discover one another?

-The creative industry is full of individuals with diverse backgrounds, whether it be in the fine arts or web development.
-However, it’s not often that people in these different areas intersect and network with one another.
-Additionally, some are interested in design but are not active in the community.
+The creative industry has individuals with diverse backgrounds, like the fine arts or web development.
+However, it’s not often that people in these different areas intersect and network.
+Additionally, some are interested in design but are not actively participating in the community.

-My proposed method to cultivate these relations is to develop a networking app for creatives to view each other’s work and meet people in fields different than theirs.
+My proposed method to cultivate these relations is to develop a networking app for creatives to view each other’s work and meet people in different fields.

 Primary Research